Last Updated on February 8, 2020

 This article from the how to write an article handbook will provide guidelines for the single opinion except this time you’ll add another idea that supports the main idea.

 According to many writing teachers, the secret to good writing is using examples.
 One type of example is called a quick example.
 A quick example is a single occurrence of whatever it is that you’re writing about.
 If you’re writing about fast food, a quick example would be “I ate a hamburger”, “a hot dog”, or “a slice of pizza”.
 In other words, these are all quick examples of fast food.
 To be more effective, a quick example should be specific.
 For example, “I ate a bacon double cheeseburger.” is a more effective quick example than “I ate a hamburger”.
 Another type of example is a narrative example.
-Basically you tell a story that evolves around your topic: “Yesterday I went to lunch with my wife and had a delicious bacon double cheeseburger.
+Basically you tell a story that revolves around your topic: “Yesterday I went to lunch with my wife and had a delicious bacon double cheeseburger.
 Not a good thing for my diet but it gave me a chance to spend time with her.”

 According to “the Practical Writer” by Edward Baily and Philip Powell, the secret to good writing is using examples.
 Why then do so many writers refrain from using examples?